See more about comments here.

-Fear of schism in the church had prevented popes for centuries from stepping down, and Benedict’s resignation immediately raised some not-insignificant questions: How would the Catholic Church deal with the novel situation of having one reigning and one retired pope living side-by-side, each of them called "pope," each of them wearing papal white and even sharing the same aide in Monsignor Georg Gaenswein?
+The resignation immediately raised the not-insignificant question of how the Catholic Church would deal with the novel situation of having one reigning and one retired pope living side-by-side, each of them called "pope," each of them wearing papal white and even sharing the same aide in Monsignor Georg Gaenswein.
+Fear of schism in the church had prevented popes for centuries from stepping down.

 Benedict has been seen only a handful of times since his retirement, and only once with Francis at an official Vatican ceremony in July.
-A prolific writer, he has published nothing since retiring — except for the encyclical "The Light of Faith" which was signed by Francis but was actually written almost entirely by Benedict.
+A prolific writer, he has published nothing since retiring — except for the encyclical "The Light of Faith" which was signed by Francis but was written almost entirely by Benedict before he resigned.

-All of which made Repubblica’s publication of his letter all the more remarkable, since it came out of the blue and just two weeks after a letter on almost the exact same subject was penned by Francis on the same pages.
+All of which made Repubblica's publication of his letter to atheist mathematician Piergiorgio Odifreddi all the more remarkable, since it came out of the blue and just two weeks after a letter on almost the exact same subject was penned by Francis on the same pages.

-The Vatican spokesman, the Rev. Federico Lombardi, said it was pure coincidence that the two men had written two well-known Italian atheists on the same subject in as many weeks.
-Francis’ letter used a language that is much closer to Benedict’s style — but Lombardi denied the two had collaborated on it.
+The Vatican spokesman, the Rev. Federico Lombardi, said it was pure coincidence that the two men had written two well-known Italian atheists on the same subject.
+Francis' letter uses a language that is much closer to Benedict's style — but Lombardi denied the two had collaborated on it.

 In Benedict's letter, he responded to Odifreddi's 2011 book "Dear Pope, I'm Writing You," which in turn was the Italian's response to Benedict's classic "Introduction to Christianity," perhaps his best-known work.